upasadena/interactive-cyoa-tutorial/docs/appendix/about.md

 * Expanded on the **CONTRIBUTING.md** document in order to facilitate new GitHub users
 * Made minor changes to Mechanics/Images
+* Fixed a link
+* Minor change to Points and Scores
 *

 [Download the source code][dl-VERSION]{ .md-button }